PavelFlegr/unicorn/README.md

 create virtualbox(or other) vm

-use built hd.vhd as hard disk for a virtualbox
+use built hd.vhd as hard disk for vm

-enable efi
+enable efi in the vm

 run vm and in efi shell:
 ```